 Continuing along the path, you will reach the section of the trail that leads you in three different directions.
 There’s a bench here as well as two wooden statues.
 The left and middle path will lead you through the forest area and to one of the many exits as well as crossing a small river/stream.
 I chose to continue along the third path which led me back into the forest area before reaching a wider path which was a small gravel road.
 This leads two different ways – I followed the path to the right, heading back towards the carpark.

 When I reached another fork in the path, I followed that to the right, back into the tree cover and continued forwards until I could see our car.
 This section of the path has quite a few benches and other wooden carvings, so it’s the perfect spot to sit and have a bite to eat!

 I hope these summaries will help you decide where you will have your next adventure!

-Article kindly sponsored by Carolyn Edgar Homes.
+Kindly sponsored by Carolyn Edgar Homes.